 For those who are not able to visit us in person, we invite you to connect with art remotely by browsing our collections database, reading our blog, and interacting with us @middartmuseum via Facebook, Twitter, and Instagram.

-Educational resources may be available to help you prepare for your class visit to the Museum.
-To inquire about possible teaching resources and/or to discuss strategies to prepare your students for their visit, please contact our Curator of Collections and Director of Engagement.
-Note: This position is currently vacant but will be filled this fall.
-In the meantime, those wishing to bring a class to the museum should request a day/time via our Public Class/Group Visit Request Form.
+Due to staffing shortages we are currently not offering guided tours for school groups.
+However, educational resources may be available to help you prepare for a self-guided class visit to the museum.
+To inquire about possible teaching resources and/or to discuss strategies to prepare your students for their visit, please contact Caitlin Harder, our Coordinator of Events and Programming.
+Additionally, those wishing to bring a class to the museum will need to request a day/time via our Public Class/Group Visit Request Form.

 Programs at Middlebury College